Raisbeck

-Raisbeck is a hamlet in the civil parish of Orton, in the Eden district, in the county of Cumbria, England.
+Raisbeck is a hamlet in the civil parish of Orton, in the Westmorland and Furness district of Cumbria, England.
 The surname Raisbeck originates from the hamlet.
-The name of the hamlet derives from Hrridarr, a personal name and beck, a stream or river, the surname is used by people such as Alex Raisbeck, Rosina Raisbeck and Bill Raisbeck.
+The name of the hamlet derives from Hrridarr, a personal name and beck, a stream or river.
 There is also the smaller hamlet of Sunbiggin nearby.
 Circa 1870, it had a population of 214 as recorded in the Imperial Gazetteer of England and Wales.

 Northwest of the hamlet is the Gamelands stone circle.